 Where’s the Curiosity?

 But studies have found that curiosity peaks at around age four or five and takes a steady decline from there.
-As people grow up, they become more self conscious, feel more fearful about asking questions, and are increasingly inclined to display confidence and expertise over curiosity and inquisitiveness.
+As people grow up, they become more self-conscious, more fearful about asking questions, and are increasingly inclined to display confidence and expertise over curiosity and inquisitiveness.

 It’s no surprise we see this phenomenon at play within many workplaces.
 People have a tendency to consider their role as fixed and an organization’s way of doing things set in stone.
-Many employees, and even leaders, solve problems by asking minimal questions.
-They accept their task as it is assigned and work simply to finish it – not questioning process or asking about overall goals.
+Many employees and even leaders solve problems by asking minimal questions.
+They accept their task as it is assigned and work simply to finish it—not questioning the process or asking about overall goals.